Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 SeasonWhat to ExpectBest For

-SummerVery hot in southern Nevada, strong pool season, and better mountain/lake options.Las Vegas pools, indoor attractions, Lake Tahoe, and higher-elevation escapes.
+SummerVery hot in southern Nevada, strong pool season, and better mountain/lake options.Las Vegas pools, indoor attractions, Lake Tahoe, Reno, and higher-elevation escapes.

 WinterCooler desert weather, Las Vegas shows, holiday trips, and ski season near Lake Tahoe.Las Vegas, lower desert hikes, shows, luxury stays, and Tahoe skiing.